Get 80% off your plan for your first 3 months*

 Best practices for managing petty cash

 A good petty cash process protects your money and keeps your records accurate.
-Here are a few tips to help you manage your fund effectively.
+These four practices help you manage your fund effectively.

-• Set a clear limit: Decide on a maximum amount for the fund and for individual purchases.
-This prevents the fund from being used for large expenses that should go through a formal approval process.
+• Set clear limits: Decide on a maximum amount for the fund and for individual purchases to prevent large expenses bypassing formal approval.

-• Assign a custodian: Make one person responsible for managing the petty cash box, distributing funds, and collecting receipts.
-This creates clear accountability.
+• Assign a custodian: Make one person responsible for managing the petty cash box, distributing funds, and collecting receipts to create clear accountability.

-• Reconcile regularly: Balance your petty cash fund weekly or monthly.
-The total of your receipts plus the remaining cash should always equal your starting float.
+• Reconcile regularly: Balance the fund weekly or monthly, ensuring receipts plus remaining cash always equal the starting float.

 Managing petty cash with accounting software

-While petty cash involves physical money, tracking it does not have to be a manual job.
-Using Xero online accounting software makes it easier to keep your records straight and see where your money is going.
+While petty cash involves physical money, tracking it doesn't have to be manual.
+Xero accounting software makes it easier to keep records straight and see where your money goes, ensuring your computer-based records are kept for at least seven years as required.

 FAQs on petty cash